karllhughes/portable-cto-book-1/3-technology-decisions/notes.md

 ### Architecture
 - Decouple things
 - When in doubt, choose the simplest path, you can make it more complex later
+- "Architecture is expensive, especially when a new domain is being explored.
+Getting the system right seems like a pointless luxury once the system is limping well enough to ship.
+An investment in architecture usually does not pay off immediately.
+Indeed, if architectural concerns delay a product’s market entry for too long, then long-term concerns may be moot.
+Who benefits from an investment in architecture, and when is a return on this investment seen?
+Money spent on a quick-and-dirty project that allows an immediate entry into the market may be better spent than money spent on elaborate, speculative architectural fishing expedition.
+It’s hard to recover the value of your architectural assets if you’ve long since gone bankrupt." - Big Ball of Mud, http://www.laputan.org/mud/mud.html
+- "focus first on features and functionality, then focus on architecture and performance." - Big Ball of Mud, http://www.laputan.org/mud/mud.html
+- "Make it work.
+Make it right.
+Make it fast" - http://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast